geeksforsocialchange/PlaceCal/doc/adr/0007-add-accessibility-info.md

   - The most robust solution going forwards esp as we can add in an interface for this for other regions
   - Clean versionning of responses
   - Potentially simpler and nicer UX for respondants who just have to fill in some form fields
+  - Will make it possible to do tags/filters

 **Cons**